-Recent advances in PC-driven USB Real Time Spectrum Analyzers (RTSAs) have enabled low-cost and efficient EMC precompliance testing and EMI identification with just a few simple tricks.
+Recent advances in PC-driven USB Real-Time Spectrum Analyzers (RTSAs) have enabled low-cost and efficient EMC precompliance testing and EMI identification with just a few simple tricks.
 All you would need is an RTSA, a computer, an antenna, a test area, and possibly a near-field (NF) probe set with an amplifier.
 Some know-how of the compliance standards requirements is also valuable, as well as knowledge on how to configure an RTSA to give you results that you can measure against EMC compliance standards, reliably.

 RTSA EMC Precompliance Advantage

 Though a low-cost RTSA will not fulfill all of the EMC compliance requirements, they can be very beneficial in EMC precompliance measurements.
 Specifically, to advance a design to a level of performance where EMC compliance can be performed with confidence.
-There are several setting requirements by the standards that dictate how a EMC compliance measurement must be made including, frequency, bandwidth, and resolution bandwidth (RBW).
+There are several setting requirements by the standards that dictate how an EMC compliance measurement must be made including, frequency, bandwidth, and resolution bandwidth (RBW).

-Max Hold & Frequency Mask Trigger
+Max Hold & Limit Lines

-Over a wide frequency sweep it is often challenging to locate intermittent spurious signals.
+Over a wide frequency sweep, it is often challenging to locate intermittent spurious signals.
 One method of providing an idea of where intermittent spurious behavior occurs is leveraging a Max Hold trace.
 Once areas of spurious activity are identified, further analysis can be done with real-time spectrum analysis tools.

 Peak Amplitude & Quasi-Peak